Making plans to decorate for St Patrick’s Day? Not sure where to start?

 3. Plug in your set of green lights.
 I highly recommend green wire as opposed to any color because I do want your end product to be attractive and the green wire blends right in.
 I plug in my lights so that I can see where I’m light-heavy or light-light.
 I also use this technique when I put lights on a tree.

-4. Then install the St Patrick’s Day garland if you’ve found any at your local store.
+4. Install the St Patrick’s Day garland if you’ve found any at your local store.
 This is the time to install anything that will mess with anything else as you install.
 (I hope that makes sense.)
-Just be as logical as possible and layer on your decor in an organized fasion.
+Just be as logical as possible and layer on your decor in an organized fashion.

 How did I forget to take a photo of the garland?…..

-5. Now add the other accountrement in order of largest to smallest.
+5. Now add the other accouterment in order of largest to smallest.